Pipe Fitting Standards Clarified: Class 150 vs 150 Pound Fittings

 - For full compliance, pipe fittings must be cast using CF8 grade (18% Chromium and 8% Nickel) or CF8M grade (18% Chromium, 10% Nickel, 2% Molybdenum.)

-- In most cases, 150LB fittings are best suited for commercial, residential, marine, food and beverage, and industrial applications with working pressures less than 225PSI and temperatures less than 65.5C (150F.)
+- In most cases, 150LB fittings are best suited for commercial, residential, marine, food and beverage, and industrial applications where ASME B31 codes do not apply.
+Although there would be utility and possibly process applications within an industrial plant where working pressures less than 225psi and temperatures less than 150F do exist—the fittings specified must still be compliant with the applicable code.

 With decades of experience serving industries of all sizes throughout Canada and North America, Unified Alloys’ experienced sales analysts can help you to explore the options available to you for your next project.
 Contact us today to start the process!